WWE The Shield's Final Chapter

-The Shield's Final Chapter was a professional wrestling livestreaming event produced by WWE.
-It took place on April 21, 2019, at TaxSlayer Center in Moline, Illinois, and was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-A portion of the live event aired exclusively on the WWE Network as a one-hour special.
+The Shield's Final Chapter was a 2019 professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
+It took place on April 21, 2019, at TaxSlayer Center in Moline, Illinois with a portion of it airing as a one-hour WWE Network special.
+It was the fifth of seven originally scheduled house shows to broadcast as a WWE Network special.
 The event marked the final match for The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) as a group, as well as Ambrose's final match in WWE, as he subsequently joined rival company All Elite Wrestling the following month under the ring name Jon Moxley.

 Seven matches were contested on the card, three of which were shown for the one-hour WWE Network special.
 In the main event, The Shield defeated Baron Corbin, Bobby Lashley, and Drew McIntyre in a six-man tag team match.

 Production

 Background

 The event was held at the TaxSlayer Center in Moline, Illinois.

-In 2015, the American professional wrestling promotion WWE began to expand its content on the WWE Network by presenting televised house shows.
-These one-hour WWE Network-exclusive specials did not show the entire card, but only a select few matches.
+In 2015, the American professional wrestling promotion WWE began to expand its content on the WWE Network by broadcasting originally scheduled house shows, which are non-televised events.
+The first three events showed the majority of the card, but beginning with Starrcade in November 2018, only a portion of the card was broadcast as a one-hour WWE Network-exclusive special.
 The Shield's Final Chapter took place on April 21, 2019, at TaxSlayer Center in Moline, Illinois and featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
-The final hour of the event was livestreamed exclusively on the WWE Network.
+The final hour of the event was livestreamed on the WWE Network, and it was the fifth originally scheduled house show to broadcast as a WWE Network special, after The Beast in the East in July 2015, Live from Madison Square Garden in October 2015, Roadblock in March 2016, and Starrcade in November 2018.

 Storylines

 The event comprised a total of seven matches, three of which were shown for the one-hour WWE Network special.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

 On January 29, 2019, WWE confirmed that Dean Ambrose had decided to not renew his contract that was expiring in April.
 The following month, Roman Reigns, who took time off in October 2018 due to leukemia, returned.
 Ambrose, Reigns, and Seth Rollins then reunited The Shield for a match at Fastlane, where they defeated the team of Baron Corbin, Bobby Lashley, and Drew McIntyre.
-Although this had been promoted as The Shield's final match, one further match was scheduled, which featured both The Shield as a group and Ambrose's final match in WWE.
-The match was the main event of the Shield's Final Chapter.
+Although this had been promoted as The Shield's final match, one further match was scheduled for the WWE Network special, which featured both The Shield as a group and Ambrose's final match in WWE.
+The match was the main event of The Shield's Final Chapter.